What Is an NPI Number & How Do I Apply For One?

 Essentially, if you electronically transmit personal health information under a HIPAA standard transaction, you are considered a HIPAA-covered entity.
 If a covered entity engages with a business associate who will have access to personal health information, they must have a BAA that details specifically what the business associate does and requires that they are HIPAA-compliant.

 NPIs are not a way to become automatically enrolled in a health plan, ensure you are licensed or credentialed or guarantee insurance reimbursement.
 Those are all essential steps that still need to be taken as you become an insurance-based and HIPAA-compliant provider.
-They also do not replace any other form of identification, such as a tax identification number or social security number.

 Types of NPI Numbers